2019 – 2020 TRAVEL INFORMATION LETTER

 Travel Team Fees:

 Parents of the Travel team participants are required to work at the EPBBA Travel Basketball Tournament on November 30 - December 2.
-In addition to the Travel fee of $300, players selected for the last day of tryouts will bring a second check in the amount of $100.
+In addition to the Travel fee, players selected for the last day of tryouts will bring a second check in the amount of $100.
 This check will serve as a deposit requiring the parents to work their designated shifts at the EPBBA Travel Basketball Tournament.
 If the parents decline to help at the EP Tournament, the $100 will be used to reimburse the EPBBA for the hiring of tournament workers.
 Deposit checks from players whose parents work their assigned shifts will be destroyed.

 Travel Financial Aid: